PanniePB/FakeOS/README.md

 # FakeOS
-First Day : trying to desing the OS
+First Day : trying to design the OS background